 Where the height of bounding coamings fitted on the deck to prevent oil from spillage during cargo handling operations is more than 300 mm, freeing ports complying with the requirements of 3.2.13 shall be arranged therein.
 Freeing port covers shall be stowed and secured when at sea so that not to interfere with drainage of the decks.

-4 ASSIGNMENT OF MINIMUM FREEBOARDS FOR SHIPS ENGAGED IN INTERNATIONAL VOYAGES
+4 ASSIGNMENT OF MINIMUM FREEBOARDS FOR SHIPS ENGAGED IN INTERNATIONAL VOYAGES is designed to carry only liquid cargoes in bulk;

 4.1 TYPES OF SHIPS AND FREEBOARD TABLES